nirav-v/vibe-central/README.md

 # vibe-central

-#This will serve as a landing page to showcase the projects I make along my web evelopment journey.
+#This will serve as a landing page to showcase the projects I make along my web development journey.

 link to webpage:  https://nirav-v.github.io/vibe-central/